Frequently Asked Questions

 Not at all.
 It is estimated that there are over 3000 species worldwide, about 200 in the USA, about 60 in Michigan and around 30 in Saginaw County.

 Most are fairly tiny (1/4") but some species like the Ciliata found in Michigan can be up to an 1".
-The largest is the elephant mosquito Toxorhynchites (1.5"), also found the the southern United States.
-The largest tis the Australian Toxorhynchites speciosus.
+The largest is the elephant mosquito Toxorhynchites (1.5"), also found in the southern United States.
+The largest of these is the Australian Toxorhynchites speciosus.

 Some species have very similar markings while some look very different like the Sabethes.